cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 However, if the user enters a time and then clicks the "Set Alarm" button multiple times, the countdown clock will not display properly.
 Can you fix the issue?

 Some unusual input values that can make your app behave abnormally can still pass this check.
+Can you add code to sanitise them?

-Can you add code to sanitise this kind of values?
+Some unusual input values can make your app behave abnormally.
+Can you add code to sanitise them?

 You missed updating `index.html` according to an instruction in `readme.md`.

-Can you think of any user input that might need to sanitise so that your app won't behave abnormally?

 After the user clicks the "Set Alarm" button, there is a one second delay before the countdown clock starts showing.
-Can you find a way to "remove" that delay?
+Can you find a way to get rid of that delay?

 Here is one way to implement "Change background color when countdown reaches zero":
 - Create a CSS class (in `style.css`) for the background when countdown reaches zero.